Number of Covid-19 patients in England jumps to highest level for two months

 About two-thirds of patients in hospital who test positive for Covid-19 are being treated primarily for something else.

-But they need to be isolated from patients who do not have Covid, putting extra pressure on staff already struggling to clear a record backlog of treatment.
+But they need to be isolated from patients who do not have the virus, putting extra pressure on staff already struggling to clear a record backlog of treatment.

+Separate figures show that around four in 10 (40.3%) of people aged 80 and over in England are now likely to have received an autumn booster dose of Covid-19 vaccine, along with a similar proportion (41.0%) of 75 to 79-year-olds.

+All people aged 65 and over are currently eligible for the booster, providing they had their last jab at least three months ago.

 Figures published last week by the Office for National Statistics suggested that infections are on an upwards trend in England.